Hiking Project Logo

 Need to Know

+Leaving within three hours of sunrise will normally provide a nice level of shade toward the top of the trail and within the valley itself.
 Immediately after a rain in the area, be VERY careful.
 A lot of water can flow through this area, and if it is raining, I recommend coming back another day.
 Flash floods are a reality here.
-However, if you have come a few days after a rain, you'll often find large basins that have filled with fresh rainwater and small waterfalls connecting them.
+However, if you have come a few days after a rain, you'll often find rainwater in the rock basins and small waterfalls connecting them.
 These are a ton of fun to play in.
 Be wary of the small ledges above though, as they are very tempting to jump from but the basin may not be deep enough.
-The high school group I went with once took full advantage of this one fall.
-They had a blast!
+Finally, be safe with children.
+There is a lot of fun climbing, but it can be dangerous.

 Description